psthomas/psthomas.github.io/_posts/2017-06-05-national-election-vis.md

 I'm fairly confident that the aggregate data are accurate because vote counts and electoral outcomes are similar to those of David Leip's [Election Atlas](http://uselectionatlas.org/).
 But even if the aggregates are accurate, it's still possible that there are problems at the individual county level.

 The turnout exceeded 100% in a few counties, which I made note of and filtered out in the [Jupyter notebook](https://github.com/psthomas/election-vis/blob/master/voting_national.ipynb).
 This issue is either caused by bad county level vote tallies or bad voting age population data.
-I'm using a new approach to estimating the citizen voting age population data by running a regression the census bureau data, so this partially resolves the problem.
+I'm using a new approach to estimating the citizen voting age population data by running a regression on census bureau data, so this partially resolves the problem [3].

 It's also important to mention the [distinction](http://www.electproject.org/home/voter-turnout/faq/denominator) between Citizen Voting Age Population (VAP) and Voting Eligible Population (VEP).
 VEP estimates remove felons (depending on state law), and other groups that are ineligible to vote.
 This means that using the VAP data could underestimate turnout in counties with e.g. high felony convictions.
 The Sentencing Project [estimates](http://www.pewtrusts.org/en/research-and-analysis/blogs/stateline/2016/10/10/more-than-six-million-felons-cant-vote-in-2016) that 6 million felons were ineligible to vote in 2016, so the effect on estimated turnout could be substantial.
 Unfortunately, VEP data isn't available at the county level so I used VAP data instead.
 This might be preferable in some ways though because it highlights a problem -- close to 2.5 percent of the US Population isn't being represented by their government.